Trust-Anchor-Group/TemplateContentOnlyPackage/README.md

 4. Add a reference to the content files in the `gateway.config` file (see below) so the Neuron(R) can find the files while you work with them.
 	You will need to restart the IoT Broker service for the changes to take effect.

 5. Add content files to the project, as required.
+Instructions and descriptions of the different content file types and how to work with them is made available in the content published by the template itself.

 6. Update the Manifest file so it contains all referenced content files and folders necessary to install service on a Neuron(R).
 You do not need to reference content files that are part of the Neuron(R) distribution itself.